FAQ

 Yes!
 We provide plenty of support here at CCS.
 Our Supervising Teachers are excellent resources and can help you along the way.
 We also conduct workshops for the parents / learning coaches to share resources that help you work with your scholars.

-What is an Supervising Teacher (ST)?
+What is a Supervising Teacher (ST)?

-Can I use funds for extra-curricular activities?
+Can I use funds for extracurricular activities?

 Do I receive this money directly?